-- 1. This course is a CUMULATIVE learning experience, therefore, it is important that you: - 2.
-Dedicate a minimum of four six (will need as the semester progresses) plus hours of study to this course (lecture and exercises) per week. - 3.
+- 1. This course is a CUMULATIVE learning experience, therefore, it is important that you: dedicate a minimum of four plus hours of study to this course (lecture and exercises) per week.
+Most of you will need more than this estimated time.
+Time I estimated to complete assignments are averages only, some of you will need more time than that.
+So manage your time well. - 3.
 Preview material to be covered by recorded lectures by reading ahead in the book and looking at the lecture slides on Canvas website. (see below for Keys to Success in the Course) - 4.
-Come to class (ie review recorded lectures) and take a good set of notes on what is covered in class. - 5.
-Be prepared to be an active learner and ask questions via email. - 6.
-Immediately after class, review lecture notes, assigned reading, and work suggested chapter questions and problems.
+Come to class (i.e view online lectures and follow along with power points) and take a good set of notes on what is covered in class. - 5.
+Be prepared to be an active learner and ask questions via email.

+- 6. Immediately after class (online lectures), review lecture notes, assigned reading, and work suggested chapter questions and problems.
 Stay on top of material; do not fall behind in your studying. - 7.
 It is essential that you work suggested chapter questions and problems (including lab exercises).
 You may want to keep a problem notebook (concepts that you had difficulty with).
-Attempt every problem/labs integrate information between lecture, readings and labs; mastery of subject requires much practice.

-8. Please seek help as soon as possible if you are having difficulty because this course will be taught at a rapid pace and many principles rely on mastery of previous material.
+Attempt every problem/labs integrate information between lecture, readings and labs; mastery of subject requires much practice. - 8.
+Please seek help as soon as possible if you are having difficulty because this course will be taught at a rapid pace and many principles rely on mastery of previous material.